vimond/replay/docs/insert.md

 import React from 'react';
 import { Replay } from 'vimond-replay';
 import 'vimond-replay/lib/index.css';
-// Or substitute the CSS module approach with your desired CSS inclusion mechanism.
+// Or substitute the CSS module import statement with your desired CSS inclusion mechanism.
 ```

 #### Video/stream technology support